-28. Disciplinary Action
+Disciplinary Action and Sanctions

-Finally and in some circumstances, the school/setting may need to consider whether disciplinary action may be appropriate for any child/children involved - any such action should address the abuse, the causes of it, and attitudes underlying it.
-Disciplinary action may sometimes be appropriate, including (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; (b) to demonstrate to the child/children and others that peer on peer/child on child abuse can never be tolerated; and (c) to ensure the safety and wellbeing of other children.
+Taking disciplinary action, issuing sanctions and still providing support are not mutually exclusive actions.
+In some circumstances, the school may need to consider whether disciplinary action may be appropriate for any child/children involved - any such action should address the abuse, the causes of it, and attitudes underlying it.
+Disciplinary action may sometimes be appropriate, including (a) to ensure that the child/children take(s) responsibility for and realise(s) the seriousness of their behaviour; (b) to demonstrate to the child/children and others that child-on-child abuse can never be tolerated; and (c) to ensure the safety and wellbeing of other children.
 However, these considerations must be balanced against the child's/children's own potential unmet needs and any safeguarding concerns.
-Before deciding on appropriate action the School will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the peer on peer/child on child abuse and the causes of it.
+Before deciding on appropriate action or sanctions school will always consider its duty to safeguard all children from harm; the underlying reasons for a child's behaviour; any unmet needs, or harm or abuse suffered by the child; the risk that the child may pose to other children; and the severity of the child-on-child abuse and the causes of it.

-The school/setting will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
-Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other children in the School.
-Engaging in Fair Access Panel Processes to assist with decision-making associated to managed moves and exclusions can also be beneficial (Farrer and Co.
-2019).
+Where appropriate, school will consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognising that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
+Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other children in the school.
+Engaging in Fair Access Panel Processes to assist with decision-making associated to managed moves and exclusions can also be beneficial.
+Disciplinary interventions alone are rarely able to solve issues of child-on-child abuse, and school will always consider the wider actions that may need to be taken.
+(Farrer and Co.
+2023).

-29. Review of Circumstances
+Review of Circumstances

-Following any incident of harm, it is necessary for the school/setting to consider if anything could have been done differently.
-Use of PG:SF proforma for internal lessons learnt, can support in identifying under the business model of PG:SF what identified changes within the school/setting need to occur.
-This demonstrates how proactive the school is in continually reviewing its policies and systems in effectively keeping children safe.
+Following any incident of harm, it is necessary for the school/college/setting to consider if anything could have been done differently.
+Use of PG:SF proforma for internal lessons learnt, can support in identifying under the business model of PG:SF what identified changes within the school/college/setting need to occur.
+This demonstrates how proactive the school/college/setting is in continually reviewing its policies and systems in effectively keeping children safe.